 - Vox Divini Meditation: In engages, you notice Christ’s basic qualities, like hospitality from “Come to me all who are tired and weary I will give you rest” (Mt 11:28).
 In responses, you pray, “Lord, I want to be hospitable like you,” and plan actions, like smiling at someone.
 But you often forget or fail to do it which leads us to discouragement.

 In this foundational stage, God’s grace acts as a gentle, steady force.
 It fills you with a deep desire to grow in holiness and enables you to rise each time you fall.
 TAPPING may feel dry, and spiritual fencing may waver as distractions take hold.
 Vox Divini meditation may yield few insights, with responses forgotten.
 Yet, grace stirs within, lifting you from despair.
 It urges you to continue the journey with hope.
-Each step, however small, draws you closer to Christ: Moved by grace, man turns toward God and away from sin (CCC 2010).
+Each step, however small, draws you closer to Christ: Moved by grace, man turns toward God and away from sin (Catechism of the Catholic Church, 2010).

-St. Thérèse of Lisieux, in Story of a Soul, writes: “I am only a child, powerless and weak.
+St. Thérèse of Lisieux, in Story of a Soul, captures this spirit of childhood dependency beautifully when she writes: “I am only a child, powerless and weak.
 Yet my weakness gives me the boldness to offer myself to Your Love, O Jesus!”
 Her words kindle hope amid setbacks.

 Practical Guidance